akilakada/rehum/README.md

 GLM-based neuroimaging analyses were all conducted in FSL.
 Behavioral analyses were conducted in Jupyter Notebook (with Python), external Python scripts, R, and SPSS.

 **Dependencies**
-FSL and Python (NiLearn, Brainiak, Scikit-learn, Scipy, NumPy) primarily
+primary FSL and Python (NiLearn, Brainiak, Scikit-learn, Scipy, NumPy)